hbkworld/streaming-spec/complex_types.md

 This is for counting events that happens at any time (explicit rule).

-- The measured value is expressed as a base data type
+- The signal value is expressed as a base data type
 - The member `counter` is linear with an increment of 2, it runs in one direction
 - The device sends an initial absolute value of `counter` within the meta information describing the signal.
 - `time` is explicit.